Driving In France – Advice, Tips and Resources

 Speed Limits On French Roads

-The powers that be are sensible enough to give you different French speed limits when you’re driving in France depending on the weather, here they are.
+The powers that be are sensible enough to give you different French speed limits when you’re driving and depending on the weather, here they are.

-Now that the formal stuff is out of the way let me inspire you a little more with more insight into why I love driving in France.
+Now that the formal stuff is out of the way let me inspire you a little with more insight into why I love France.

 What Makes A France So Special?